PyGreSQL/PyGreSQL/docs/contents/tutorial.rst

     >>> rows[3].name
     'durian'

+In PyGreSQL 5.1 and newer, you can also use the :class:`Query` instance directly as an iterator that yields the rows as tuples, and you can use the methods :meth:`Query.dictiter` or :meth:`Query.namediter` to get iterators yielding the rows as dictionaries or named tuples.

 Using the method :meth:`DB.get_as_dict`, you can easily import the whole table into a Python dictionary mapping the primary key *id* to the *name*::